zulip/zulip/docs/development/setup-vagrant.md

 HOST_PORT 9971
 ```

-(and halt and restart the Vagrant guest), then you would visit
+(and `vagrant reload` to apply the new configuration), then you would visit
 http://localhost:9971/ to connect to your development server.

 If you'd like to be able to connect to your development environment from other